-In 1974, she founded the all city festival: FOCUS: Philadelphia Focus on Women in the Visual Arts – Past and Present.
-In 1976, Ivan Karp offered Burko a “Dealer’s Showcase” at OK Harris Gallery in New York, NY, which attracted the attention of critic David Bourdon, who reviewed her solo exhibition in The Village Voice.
-The following year, 1977, while flying with artist James Turrell in his Helio Courier over the Grand Canyon, Burko captured her first aerial photographs of the landscape.
-Since then this has been her preferred process of securing landscape imagery as source material for her paintings.
+Born in Brooklyn, New York in 1945, Diane Burko graduated from Skidmore College in 1966 with a B.S. in art history and painting.
+In ‘69 she earned an MFA in painting from the University of Pennsylvania.
+Burko was a professor at the Community College of Philadelphia from 1969-2000 and also taught studio courses at Princeton University, ASU, and the Pennsylvania Academy of the Fine Arts.
+In 1974, she founded FOCUS: Philadelphia Focus on Women in the Visual Arts – Past and Present.
+In 1976, Ivan Karp offered Burko a “Dealer’s Showcase” at his OK Harris Gallery which attracted the attention of critic David Bourdon.
+He who wrote about her in The Village Voice leading to gallery exhibits in New York in the 80’s.
+From 1976 to 2012 the Locks Gallery in Philadelphia represented her.
+She is now an independent artist represented on the West by LewAllen Gallery in Santa Fe NM.
+In 1977, while flying with artist James Turrell over the Grand Canyon, Burko took her first aerial photographs of the landscape - thus establishing her lifelong process securing material for her paintings.
 In 1989, the Lila Wallace Reader’s Digest Fund awarded Burko a six-month residency in Giverny, France.
 In 1993, Burko was awarded a residency at the Rockefeller Study and Conference Center in Bellagio.
-For her 1994 Locks Gallery exhibition, Luci ed Ombra di Bellagio (The Light and Shadow of Bellagio), Robert Rosenblum, who first took an interest in Burko’s work in 1976, wrote the accompanying catalog essay.
-In 1996, Burko won a $200,000 Public Art Commission.
-Wissahickon Reflections is a suite of three monumental canvases installed in the interior of the Marriott International Hotel in Philadelphia.
-In 2000, a $50,000 Leeway prize enabled Burko to travel to Hawaii, Italy and Iceland, funding a project on Volcanoes, producing a series of photographs and paintings.
-In 2013, The Independence Foundation supported her travels to the Arctic Circle with an artist fellowship.
+For her 1994 Locks Gallery exhibition, Luci ed Ombra di Bellagio, Robert Rosenblum, who first took an interest in Burko’s work in 1976, wrote the accompanying catalog essay.
+In 1996, Burko won a $200,000 Public Art Commission for a suite of three monumental canvases installed in the interior of the Marriott International Hotel in Philadelphia.
+In 2000, a $50,000 Leeway prize funded a project on Volcanoes, enabling her to travel to Hawaii, Italy and Iceland.
+In 2011 she was awarded the Lifetime Achievement Award by the Women’s Caucus for Art.
+In 2013, she was selected for a residency to Svalbard.
+The Independence Foundation supported those travels to the Arctic Circle with a $10,000 artist fellowship.